md5crypt/micromd/README.md

 * lists
   - lists can't contain other block elements (header, blockquote, code fence)
   - slightly different indentation rule then commonmark, should never be visible in normal use
+  - changing list type mid list has no effect
+  - setting numeration start works only for first list element

 * blockquotes
   - blockquotes can't contain other block elements (header, list, code fence)
+  - blockquotes can not be nested

 * code fences
   - only triple backticks ```` ``` ```` are supported